iwanalabs/econagents/docs/source/Tutorial.rst

 Edit the templates in ``examples/prisoner/prompts/`` to change the agent's behavior:

-- Change the payoff matrix in ``all_system.jinja2`` to explore different incentive structures
+- Change the payoff matrix in ``all_system.jinja2`` to explore different incentive structures (don't forget to update the game logic in server.py)
 - Modify the instructions in ``all_user.jinja2`` to guide the agent toward specific strategies
 - Create phase-specific prompts like ``all_system_phase_3.jinja2`` to change behavior in specific rounds